isaiaherb/isaiaherb/README.md

 ## Isaiah's Data Science Portfolio
-This portfolio highlights key data science and analytics projects from my professional career, personal interests, and academic pursuits.
+This portfolio highlights several academic, personal, and professional projects from my career as a business analyst and data science enthusiast.

 Last Updated: 8 JULY 2024.